 Ultimately, anything you do from an equity standpoint must consider time or money—or both—and many organizations are disincentivized to make any changes that would impact those two factors.

 C: What health disparities do you believe are the biggest barriers to minority health today?

 HM: Overall trust in the system.
 That’s what we work on at HEAL, demystifying information by providing people with resources from experts so they know they’re getting the correct information in a way that’s understandable and accessible.
-Ultimately patients are willing to pay for something, like a medication or treatment, but they believe in overpaying for care that they don’t believe will work for them, so putting credible, digestible information in the hands of the community is vital in order to help them make those decisions.
+Ultimately patients are willing to pay for something, like a medication or a treatment, that they believe in.
+However, they are not willing to overpay for care that they don’t believe will work for them.
+So putting credible, digestible information in the hands of the community is vital in order to help them make those decisions.

 The COVID-19 vaccine is a very relevant example of mistrust in the system that we’re seeing play out today.
 Communities across the board were wanting to participate in the vaccine trials and early adoption of the vaccine, until a few key influencers—including those at the highest levels of federal leadership—started saying that the vaccine was dangerous, which permeated across social media and other channels of communication.
 Information moves lightning fast today, and their words sowed just enough doubt in the system that you then saw a dichotomy in some communities trusting the vaccine over others.
 That’s why getting accurate information out there to communities of color is so important.

 C: What’s one significant change that you think needs to happen in healthcare?